romainmenke/Jenerator/README.md

 Build it -> Drop somewhere in your PATH -> Profit

+Download from releases -> Drop somewhere in your PATH -> Profit

 cmd :

-`jenerator "myJSONSource" "saveDirectory" "filename" "classPrefix"`
+`jenerator "myJSONRemoteSource" "saveDirectory" "filename" "classPrefix"`

+`jenerator "myJSONLocalSource" "filename" "classPrefix"`

 Try it: